 1. To further evaluate the relevance of targeting TWEAK/Fn14 pathway in CNS for treating MS

 Recently a phase I, first-in-human, double-blind study using anti-TWEAK antibody in rheumatoid arthritis, another chronic inflammatory disease, showed a favorable safety and tolerability profile of the TWEAK/Fn14 blocking.
 However TWEAK belongs to TNF ligand superfamily and blockade of human TNF has been shown in some patients to increase the risk of CNS demyelinating disease.
 In order to modulate this concern and to reinforce the promising biological properties of TWEAK/Fn14 inhibition in MS treatment we will characterise the specificity of TWEAK/Fn14 pathway and signalling processes induced on the BBB, in comparison with TNF.
-By using the human microvascular cerebral line hCMEC/D3, we will compare the transcriptome and the cytosolic and membrane proteomes of these cells stimulated or not with TWEAK and TNF-α and decipher the molecular pathways stimulated by TWEAK and not by TNF and vice-versa.
+By using the human microvascular cerebral line hCMEC/D3, we will compare the transcriptome and the cytosolic and membrane proteomes of these cells stimulated or not with TWEAK and TNF-α and decipher the molecular pathways stimulated by TWEAK or TNF.
 We anticipate that our data will help proposing treatment modalities (window of delivery for example) that might considerably influence the outcome of TWEAK targeting therapeutic concepts.

 2. Characterize biological consequences of upregulation of soluble TWEAK and TWEAK-binding antibodies production during EAE /MS